 While 2 Gbps internet is one of the faster speeds we’ve seen, it’s not available for most people—even XFINITY’s 1 Gbps internet is still making its way into the market.

 Regarding upload and download speed differences

 Equality is everything: Fios and XFINITY have very different upload speeds.
-Verizon not only delivers faster download speeds in nearly every tier, but it also has symmetrical upload speeds.
+Verizon not only delivers faster download speeds in nearly every tier, but it also has symmetrical upload speeds (except with Fios Gigabit connection).
 This is a big deal for people who work from home, upload HD media, and make video calls.

 Download and upload speeds go up to its 500/500 Mbps with Verizon Fios.

-With Fios, you won’t notice a difference between uploads or downloads.
+With most Fios speed tiers, you won’t notice a difference between uploads or downloads.
 Verizon has symmetrical speeds: whatever your download speed is, your upload speed will match it.
 If you upload vacation pictures or family videos to Facebook, or if you’re a musician putting your songs up on Soundcloud, you’ll appreciate having a provider who cares about upload speeds.

 Comcast’s upload speeds can be as little as 1/10th of its download speeds.